 Policy Notes: Required Documentation for Travel Expense Reimbursement

 Required documents for travel expense reimbursement are listed below.
-Additional documentation is required for reimbursements to foreign visitors, and to students and post docs attending conferences or meetings.
+Additional documentation is required for reimbursements to foreign visitors and students and post docs attending conferences or meetings.

 - All reimbursement requests must include statement of business purpose.